ArousingCarrot/JohnMinecraft/ai_wrapper/guide.md

-# 🤖 James AI Bot - Complete Setup Guide
+# James AI Bot - Complete Setup Guide

-**Your AI companion for Craft!
-James can chat, follow you, and build structures.**
+Your AI companion for Craft!
+James can chat, follow you, and build structures.

 ---